 All the component parts are removed from the AG-1980's chassis.
 The power supply is inspected, capacitors in it are tested for poor ESR values, and several capacitors that are known to cause trouble are removed and replaced.

-The Y-C color video board is removed,and all the SMD aluminum capacitors are carefully removed and replaced with new versions.
+The Y-C color video board is removed and all the SMD aluminum capacitors are carefully removed and replaced with new SMD versions.
+(We use the correct SMD replacement capacitors, not tantalum capacitors that some other VCR rebuild services use).

 The VFD (front display board) is removed and all electrolytic capacitors are replaced, including one hard-to-reach capacitor under the display.
 Following these repairs, we use a special proprietary method that helps to increase the brightness of the fluorescent display.